Strep A infections are increasing amongst children - but can adults contract it too?

 Can adults get Strep A?
-Cases rise across UK as nine children die from infection
+Cases rise across UK as 15 children die from infection

-Scarlet fever is more common in children, but adults can also contract Strep A
+Scarlet fever is more common in children but adults can also contract the bacterial infection

 On Monday, a primary school student in Belfast passed away after being diagnosed with a severe form of Strep A.